ahmadalwy3/ahmadalwy3/Advanced-settings.md

 ***

+#### `ignoreRedirectFilters`

+Default: `false`.

-`ignoreRedirectFilters`: if set to `true`, uBO will no longer attempt to redirect blocked network requests to a local, neutered version of a resource.
+If set to `true`, uBO will no longer attempt to redirect blocked network requests to a local, neutered version of a resource.
 The main purpose of redirect filters is to minimize web page breakage as a result of blocking resources.

+***

+#### `ignoreScriptInjectFilters`

+Default: `false`.

-`ignoreScriptInjectFilters`: if set to `true`, uBO will no longer lookup and inject scriplets into web pages.
+If set to `true`, uBO will no longer lookup and inject scriplets into web pages.
 The main purpose of the scriptlets is to defuse anti-blocker mechanisms present on some sites.

+***

+#### `popupFontSize`

+Default: `14px`.

-`popupFontSize`: a valid CSS font size value to use for the popup panel.
+A valid CSS font size value to use for the popup panel.
 Use if you are unhappy with the default size.

-For reference, the default size is currently `14px`.
+***

+#### `suspendTabsUntilReady` (experimental)

+Default: `false`.

-`suspendTabsUntilReady` (experimental): if set to `true`, uBO will hard block all network requests when the browser launches until _all_ the filter lists and rules are loaded and ready, at which time uBO will force a reload of the tabs for which there were network requests blocked during the setup phase.
+If set to `true`, uBO will hard block all network requests when the browser launches until _all_ the filter lists and rules are loaded and ready, at which time uBO will force a reload of the tabs for which there were network requests blocked during the setup phase.